jivanpal/drat/README.md

 Loading the corresponding checkpoint:

-- Details for each block in this checkpoint:
+- Details of each block in this checkpoint:

 Stored checksum:    0xe63bc1554547b687
 OID:                0x000000000362a0f2